MethodicalAcceleratorDesign/MAD-NG/tests/tests/test-ptc-maps/readme.md

 4. Make changes and repeat step 3 until you have found/resolved the issue.

 5. Once you have resolved the issue, you can turn off `dodbg` and `doprnt` and run the test again to get the final results.
 (Not a necessary step, but it makes the output cleaner)

+## The file trackvsptc.mad
+This file does the test or unittest, once given a configuration object.

+On loading of this file, this file reads in the following files:
+- `input/ref.mad` - This file contains the run that loads the sequence (through `MADX`), runs track and returns the results.
+The string is placed into `mad_ref`.
+- `input/ref.madx` - This file contains the MAD-X file that loads the sequence and runs ptc_normal in debug mode.
+The string is placed into `madx_ref`.

+### Functions

+#### do_trck (cfg)
+This function calls `create_madx_seq` from `track-tool.mad`, then runs the function created by `loadstring(mad_ref%cfg)`.
+If it is a unittest and unittest generation is off, then the function will read the results from the unittest reference file, otherwise, it will run `run_madx(cfg.name)` from `track-tool.mad` and grab the final map from PTC.
+If the unittest generation is on, then the results are saved to the unittest reference file.
+Then the difference between the final maps from MAD-NG and PTC are returned, using `get_diff` from `track-tool.mad`.

+#### run_cfg (cfg, results)
+This function first gets the diffs by running `do_trck(cfg)`, then runs `store_results` and `prnt_results` from `track-tool.mad`.
+If `cfg.dodbg` is on, then the function will run `debug_chk` from `track-tool.mad`, which will stop the test if the difference is outside the tolerance and create the file `cfg.name .. "_n.txt"` and run dbgmap to create `cfg.name .. "_d.txt"`.
+If it is a unittest, then the function will assert `chk_tol` from `track-tool returns true.

+#### run_test (cfg)
+This function runs the test, first running `args_to_cfg(cfg)` from `test-tool.mad`, to get the test config.
+PTC model is then turned on before creating the madx reference file and loading the mad reference string specific to this test.

+The function then creates the mtable, writes the printing header, runs `gen_cfg(cfg, 1, \-> run_cfg(cfg, results))`, adds generator columns to the mtable, then saves, prints and plots the results.
+If the program was not stopped by `debug_chk`, then the function will cleanup the files created by the test.

+## The file testvsptc.mad
+This file overwrites the default help of the test suite, to include the help for the additional options.
+While also including the application of the additional options.